 The regatta will be scored using ISSA Procedural rules.

-10. TRAVEL, TRANSPORTAION and HOUSING
+10. TRAVEL, TRANSPORTION

-Austin Bergstrom Airport (AUS)is by far the most convenient airport.
-Each team is responsible for their own transportation.
-There are several cabins available on AYC grounds for rent, contact Austin Yacht Club at (512) 266-1336.
-Private housing by host families may also be available.
-Contact Steve Gay (207) 460-1843.
+Hobby Airport is the most convenient airport.
+Each team is responsible for their own transportaion.
+Hotels close to Lakewood Yacht Club: These are all on NASA Rd.
+1, Seabrook, TX:

+Comfort Inn, Quality Inn, LaQuinta and Marriott Spring Hill Suites

 11. PROTESTS

 11.1.
 Competitors protesting a boat shall comply with ISSA PR 16 NOTIFICATION (a) and (b) and RRS 61.1.
 Failure to do so may be grounds for closing the protest hearing under RRS 63.5.